 100% rye sourdough bread is very often made with a sourdough starter.
 If you don’t have a starter yet and you want to make it, you can find detailed instructions for making a rye sourdough starter at the Weekend Bakery.

 My rye sourdough starter Ražimir is now 10 months old hungry little fella which helped me bake many delicious loaves of bread over the last year.
 Although I’m enjoying those stretch and folds with regular loaves of sourdough bread, I was always intrigued by the fruity and sour flavor of 100% rye sourdough bread.
 After many trials and errors and thanks to Emmanuel Hadjiandreou’s book “How to Make Bread“, I’ve come up with this recipe that I’ve been using extensively over the past few months.

-In his book I learned that pouring hot water over rye flour is desirable step in making rye bread, although he doesn’t explain why.
+In his book, I learned that pouring hot water over rye flour is a desirable step in making rye bread, although he doesn’t explain why.

 Since it has such a moist interior, slicing it while still warm would affect its crumb and structure.
 Also, this way we are allowing the bread to further develop its taste.

-At the normal room temperature it should last at least 5-7 days.
+At normal room temperature, it should last at least 5-7 days.

 Yes, this rye sourdough bread is naturally vegan.